 Your lender will calculate your monthly payment amount based on the mortgage details, including:

 In the early years of your mortgage, a large portion of your payment goes toward interest costs.
 But as you pay the principal, more of your payment is applied directly to the principal balance.
+This is why strategies that allow you to pay extra principal now can save thousands of dollars in interest charges later on.

 Monthly Payments